lukdav/never-have-i-ever/README.md

 ### Existing Features

 Navigation bar:
-- A regular user will see links to the Home Page, Register or to Log In.
+- A regular user will see links to the Home Page, Categories, Register or to Log In.
-- A registered user who is logged in will see links to the Home Page, Submit Game, Profile Page and Log Out.
+- A registered user who is logged in will see links to the Home Page, Categories, Submit Game, Profile Page and Log Out.
-- An Admin will see the same as a registered user, with the addition of a Manage Categories link.

 The Home page:
 - A title further explaning the purpose of the website, along with a link to sign up to submit content.
 - The remainder of the home page will be split into two columns.
-- One column, taking up 25% of the page width, will contain a navigation 'scrollspy' listing the categories.
-The scrollspy will be fixed so as the page scrolls the section being viewed will be highlighted.
+- One column, taking up 25% of the page width, will contain a navigation section listing the categories.
+The category navigation is fixed with a Search input fiel above.
-- The main column, taking 75% of the page width will contain a list of games, depending on the selected category.
+- The main column, taking 75% of the page width will contain a list of all games.
 - Each game card states the Game Name, and the Categories associated with it.
 The Game card also shows an image referring to the game category.
 - The Game card also contains a collapsible which expands to reveal the game description, with a button to the Game Page to reveal specific game rules.
-An Edit and/or Delete button is also present depending on user admin authorisation.
+An Edit and/or Delete button is also present depending on admin authorisation.

 The Register page:
 - Contains a form to create a new account.